This section describes:

 Harewood Dental Surgery only collects personally identifiable information about you (i.e. your name, address etc.) through our website when voluntarily submitted by you, the visitor.
 Website visitors may choose to submit personal information to obtain information (e.g. via an enquiry form or subscription to our newsletter) or to submit a comment.
 Providing personal information is up to you, our visitor.
 If you do not want your personal information collected, please do not submit it to us.
 If you sign up to our Newsletter you will only be sent information regarding Harewood Dental Surgery or items of interest regarding dental services or advice from us.

-We will not sell, give, lend or trade your personal information to third parties that will drive spam email to you.
 The Harewood Dental Surgery website may contain links to other sites and whilst we make every effort to only link to sites that share our standards, we cannot be held responsible for the contents and privacy policies of such sites, because due to the nature of the internet, we have no control over the content held on these third party sites.

 Security measures are in place to prevent the loss, misuse or alteration of the information received from our on-line visitors, and to make such information as secure as possible against unauthorised access and use.